P233/Syntax-highlighting-for-Sass/README.md

 This is a new Sass syntax highlighting package (separately support both SCSS and Sass) for Sublime Text / TextMate. *Compared with other packages, this will match syntax structure instead of matching keywords, so everything will be perfectly highlighted!*

 ## Features:
+* NEW FEATURE: By using `{{` and `}}` to wrap a keyword in any comment, you can create a Comment Tag and it can be indexed by the 'Goto Symbol' function.
+For better CSS organisation.
 * Auto match property name, property value and pseudo-class etc. (only HTML tags are matched by keyword);
 * Support Sass variables, functions, interpolation syntax, directives and directive shorthand (`=` `+`), operators, attribute selector… etc;
 * Better highlighting result for Media Queries;